Isoleucine

 Isoleucine (symbol Ile or I) is an α-amino acid that is used in the biosynthesis of proteins.
-It contains an α-amino group (which is in the protonated −NH form under biological conditions), an α-carboxylic acid group (which is in the deprotonated −COO form under biological conditions), and a hydrocarbon side chain with a branch (a central carbon atom bound to three other carbon atoms).
+It contains an α-amino group (which is in the protonated −NH form under biological conditions), an α-carboxylic acid group (which is in the deprotonated −COO− form under biological conditions), and a hydrocarbon side chain with a branch (a central carbon atom bound to three other carbon atoms).
 It is classified as a non-polar, uncharged (at physiological pH), branched-chain, aliphatic amino acid.
-It is essential in humans, meaning the body cannot synthesize it, and must be ingested in our diet.
-Isoleucine is synthesized from pyruvate employing leucine biosynthesis enzymes in other organisms such as bacteria.
+It is essential in humans, meaning the body cannot synthesize it.
+Essential amino acids are necessary in the human diet.
+In plants isoleucine can be synthesized from threonine and methionine.
+In plants and bacteria, isoleucine is synthesized from a pyruvate employing leucine biosynthesis enzymes.
 It is encoded by the codons AUU, AUC, and AUA.